-The big question is should i travel to Mexico? or How will i be prepared to travel Mexico?
+The big question is should I travel to Mexico?
+How will I make sure I am preparing for a trip to Mexico correctly?
 Well, we are here to tell you that you should definitely travel to Mexico.
 It’s a country full of beautiful architecture, culture and amazing people.
 Western media seems to portray the false narrative about how dangerous the country is.
-However, We had the most amazing month traveling Mexico city and cant wait to go back!
-This is how you can really be prepared for the upcoming trip.
+However, We had the most amazing month traveling Mexico city and can’t wait to go back!
+There are so many places to see like the amazing Chichen Itza in Cancun or the beautiful Cenotes of Valladolid, Mexico.
+The country is so diverse and you should try and see it all!
+Make sure when your big trip comes up you are really be prepared.

 Staying safe in Mexico

 I would just suggest doing your research before traveling.
 Use the Map below to help you understand where you should and should not go.
-Generally speaking, they suggest to avoid the states that is boarder to the USA, this is due to trafficking routes.
+Generally speaking, they suggest to avoid the states that are boarder to the USA, this is due to trafficking routes.
 Research what areas you want to go and see what people say.
-We spent one month in Mexico City, and yes! we were told some areas were nicer then others, and all the stuff we wanted to do in Mexico city were in a very nice areas.
-We mainly stayed and roamed around Condesa, Roma Polanco and Narvarte; these areas are safe, clean and full of amazing people.
-What i’m trying to say is, generally speaking, most area in Mexico is safe.
-Don’t always let media stop you and depict your travel destinations.
+We spent one month in Mexico City, and yes! we were told some areas were nicer than others, and all the stuff we wanted to do in Mexico City was in a very nice area.
+We mainly stayed and roamed around Condesa, Roma Polanco, and Narvarte; these areas are safe, clean and full of amazing people.
+What I’m trying to say is, generally speaking, most areas in Mexico is safe.
+Don’t always let the media stop you and depict your travel destinations.

 Where to stay in Mexico City